 The UK has benefited from an open European market since it joined the EEC, which has removed the need to pay Customs Duty on products imported from or exported to fellow EU states, along with reducing the associated paperwork and bureaucracy that goes with it.

 Some things will now change, whether for the better (the UK negotiating free trade deals with non-EU countries) or for worse (EU imposing duties on a portion or all of EU – UK trade).
 What it does mean is that there will be change.
 I will leave the pros and cons of this discussion to others, but the warehousing sector will need to consider what impacts this will have.

 Firstly, there may be changes in the way product is picked and packed if it is to travel to the EU, which may mean additional labelling and paperwork and requiring IT systems to be adjusted accordingly, not to mention staff training to manage the changes.

 It may involve product sourced from within the EU, which now has customs duties applied, being stored within bonded conditions in order to effectively manage cash flow, which again may involve changes to the IT systems as well as the infrastructure and security of the warehouse, not to say the operational processes within.

 The imposition of increased customs clearance timescales may lead to the use of alternative delivery methods, i.e. air freight, in order to maintain service levels, which again, may involve a change in the packing and documentation required for the shipments, as well as increased security provisions within the warehouse, such as application of C-TPAT or AEOS.
 At a more mundane level, this might also involve a change in the shift patterns of your operation.

-In a glass half full versus glass half empty world, I prefer to side with the optimists.
-Yes, there will be changes which are painful to some, and I am sure some businesses will not be able to adapt to the new circumstances and a number may disappear, but for the majority the changes will be positive, as long as some forethought and consideration given to the options.
+In a glass-half-full versus glass-half-empty world, I prefer to side with the optimists.
+Yes, there will be changes which are painful to some, and I am sure some businesses will not be able to adapt to the new circumstances and a number may disappear, but for the majority, the changes will be positive, as long as some forethought and consideration is given to the options.